Shajan/toto/MODEL.md

 **Zero-shot Capability**: No fine-tuning required for new time series domains

-The model processes shape `(batch, variates, time_steps)` and outputs probabilistic distributions enabling median/quantile forecasts with uncertainty bounds.
+The model automatically handles padding to make series length divisible by patch stride, and applies scaling before patch embedding and transformer processing.
+It outputs probabilistic distributions enabling median/quantile forecasts with uncertainty bounds.